Payao (fishing): Traditional payaos

-The chronic overfishing of regional Philippine waters, combined with the low impact of shallow-water payaos fishing, has led to the establishment of the Tuna Productivity Project in Davao Gulf.
+The chronic overfishing of regional Philippine waters, combined with the low impact of shallow-water payao fishing, has led to the establishment of the Tuna Productivity Project in Davao Gulf.
 This will encourage traditional and environmentally sound fishing, and aims to decrease the catch of juvenile fish.

-Modern payaos
+Modern payao

-The traditional payaos has been adapted to meet the demand for commercially sized catches.
+Modern payao have cylindrical, bullet-shaped, or rectangular steel floats that can better withstand rough seas, with cement anchors sunk to depths of up to 5000 m deep.
+They have been adapted to meet the demand for commercially sized catches.
 They are now commonly used in conjunction with purse seiners, pump boats, and gillnet fishing.
 The success of these methods has greatly increased the pressure on fish stocks.
 The use of lighted payaos to attract fish has also had a large impact on catch size and profitability, and by the 1980s over 2,000 commercial payaos were being used in the Moro Gulf alone.
-By this time most other South Pacific nations had payaos programs and were seeking to improve their designs for increased durability for use in open ocean environments.
+By this time most other South Pacific nations had payao programs and were seeking to improve their designs for increased durability for use in open ocean environments.
 In particular, the drifting payaos using seines, as well as the lighted anchored payaos, catch juvenile tuna and byproduct fish, thereby affecting the lifecycle of the tuna beyond the simple loss of numbers from the catch.

 No international policy has been set on the placement of payaos, and many are currently deployed in sea lanes, presenting a navigational hazard.
 The replacement of bamboo with steel cages has also increased potential danger from collision and entanglement.